Lessons from an Encounter with a Cockroach

 In 2010, I began living in a lovely building in Houston that once temporarily housed the famous Marilyn Monroe.
-It was an amazing, older high rise converted into rentals that was purchased by a group out of Boston sometime around 2013.
-Don’t quote me on that because I am not sure about the date.
-I was able to rent a charming, affordable one-bedroom apartment on the 9th floor located just one block from my yoga studio.
-The building had some issues but the bones were strong and the building’s old-charm lured me in.
-Plus, being a somewhat patient person (most of the time anyway), I knew that I could manage a repair here and there without too much frustration.
-I loved how each apartment was unique – no two apartments in the building were alike.
-The building was a Houston icon overlooking all of River Oaks and the Memorial Park area.
+It was an amazing, older high rise converted into rentals that was purchased by a group out of Boston.
+I was able to rent a charming one-bedroom apartment on the 9th floor at an affordable price one block from my yoga studio.
+The building had some issues but being a patient person (most of the time anyway), I knew that I could manage a repair here and there without too much frustration.
+I loved how each apartment was unique – no two apartments in the building were alike and was considered a Houston icon overlooking all of River Oaks and the Memorial Park area.

 When I finally moved the last load up into the new space, I decided it was time to relax and take the dogs outside to our back courtyard on the first floor.
 I poured a massive glass of pinot noir, and the dogs and I made our way down the elevator to the first floor.
 The elevator doors opened, and the dogs ran down the hallway past the fitness center and mailboxes, stopped at the door, and waited for me to catch up.
 I opened the door, the dogs ran outside, and just as I was about to join them, something caught my eye on the ground.
 There in the doorway was a huge cockroach staring directly at the opening from the outside.
 The dogs never even flinched and ran out to do their business.
 I quickly shut the door so that the cockroach could not come into the building.
 Much to my surprise, the roach flattened its body and came in from under the door anyway.
 I must admit, I was impressed.